drbr/euchreSpace/index.md

 The following rules are specific to how the game of “cards" was played in my family in southeast Michigan.
 It’s essentially a single-deck 4-player Bid Euchre with no joker.

-_Published in memory of John Magiera, Euchre King of the Lake House._
+_Published in memory of John Magiera, Euchre King of the Lake Cottage._

 # **Players**